hondanho/crawle-trix/docs/docs/user-guide/common-options.md

 ## Uploading Crawl Outputs to S3-Compatible Storage

-Browsertrix Crawler includes support for uploading WACZ files to S3-compatible storage, and notifying a webhook when the upload succeeds.
+Crawlertrix includes support for uploading WACZ files to S3-compatible storage, and notifying a webhook when the upload succeeds.

 S3 upload is only supported when WACZ output is enabled and will not work for WARC output.